s1nack-dev/null404-meetup/README.md

-# Welcome to the NullSec Meetup Group
+# Welcome to the Null:404 Meetup Group

 We meet every Tuesday evening 6:00PM PST